UK PonyCon is taking place at the Nottingham City Campus of NTU in Nottingham city centre, easily accessible by both public transport and car.

 Nottingham station has fast direct services to London, Birmingham, Manchester, Liverpool, Cardiff, Leeds, Sheffield and Norwich.
 You can use the National Rail Enquiries Journey Planner to plan your journey to Nottingham.

-Once you've arrived at the station, it's a twenty minute walk to Nottingham Conference Centre, or a short tram ride from the station.
+Once you’ve arrived at the station, it’s a twenty minute walk to the Nottingham City Campus of NTU, or a short tram ride from the station.

 Eurostar services from Brussels, Paris and intermediate stations are a good option for attendees travelling from these cities.
 When your Eurostar train arrives at London St Pancras, simply change platform for a direct domestic service to Nottingham.